+Two injured in Manor head-on collision on US 290
-US 290 now back open after Manor head-on crash

-MANOR (KXAN) — A head-on crash requiring STAR Flight assistance has forced emergency crews to close Highway 290 in both directions in Manor.
+MANOR, Texas (KXAN) — Highway 290 in Manor is now back open to traffic after a head-on collision requiring STAR Flight assistance sent two people to the hospital and forced emergency crews to close the highway in both directions.

-The City of Manor posted news of the crash on its Facebook page around 2:30 a.m., saying the highway would “most likely be closed for several hours.”
-That would take it right up to the start of the Monday morning commute.

-Austin-Travis County EMS says the head-on collision happened on U.S. 290 near FM 1100 before 2 a.m.
+Austin-Travis County EMS says the wreck happened on U.S. Highway 290 near FM 1100 at 1:30 a.m.
 Two people were hurt.
 Both were taken to Dell Seton Medical Center.

 The second of those two was a man in his 30s.
 Emergency crews say he was pinned and had to be pulled from his vehicle.
 STAR Flight arrived on the scene and took him by helicopter to the hospital.
 He has critical and potentially life-threatening injuries.